 Water Chemistry in Canine Hydrotherapy

 The course will commence on MAY 6TH 2019 with an Introductory Online Webinar.

 Course Content Delivery

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials.
 Plus live monthly Q & A webinars to answer any questions you have and to meet other students.
 These webinars are recorded and uploaded into the course content website.

 There is one compulsory 3-day workshop delivered at the Dogs in Motion Canine Rehabilitation Clinic in Melbourne.
-This workshop is an intense practical hands-on practice of canine massage on real animal patients.
+This workshop is an intense practical hands-on practice of canine hydrotherapy on real animal patients.
 Devised to support your theoretical learning & ensure you achieve the necessary skills to competently deliver effective treatment.